ministryofjustice/nvvs-devops/architecture-decision-record/002-use-cloud-platform-to-host-dhcp-dns.md

 **Update 6th January 2021**

-The Cloud Platform `live` cluster is now running on Kubernetes 1.20 which should allow mixed TCP/UDP on the network load balancer
+The Cloud Platform `live` cluster is now running on Kubernetes 1.20 which should allow TCP and UDP on the network load balancer

 ([see issue here](https://github.com/ministryofjustice/cloud-platform/issues/1897#issuecomment-1006539120))

-**Update 7th January 2021**
+**Update 7th January 2022**

 There is an outstanding Cloud Platform issue to look at the CP CIDR overlap with the wider connected networks on the Transit Gateway.
-This will need to be resoled before moving any services.
+This will need to be resolved before migration of services.

 ([see issue here](https://github.com/ministryofjustice/cloud-platform/issues/3454))

-We will use Cloud Platform to host any of our other services.

 ## Consequences

-- We will need to build and run our own infrastructure to host these services.
+- Build, maintain our own infrastructure to host these services.
+- Increased costs, knowledge required to